 Many cities throughout the Bay Area are instituting laws that prohibit the use of packaging material that is not easily biodegradable or reusable, and requiring merchants to deliver their products in containers that are less harmful to the environment.
-The City of Brisbane adopted the County's polystyrene bag ordinance.
+The City of Brisbane adopted the County's polystyrene ordinance as well as the ordinance banning single-use plastic bags.
+A recyclable plastic bag collection site is located at the Post Office, and is operated by South San Francisco Scavenger Company.
 Waste-energy conversion technologies in California have typically involved the use of incineration, which have been and continue to be strongly opposed because of the air quality concerns.
-By a vote of its citizens, Brisbane denied a waste incineration plant project in the

-Baylands in the early 1980s.
+By a vote of its citizens, Brisbane denied a waste incineration plant project in the Baylands in the early 1980s.
 Recent advances in gasification and plasma pyrolysis could provide a clean way to reduce the volume of solid waste from the Baylands while generating energy.

-The South San Francisco Scavenger Company broke ground in late 2013 on their new Anaerobic Digestion facility in South San Francisco.
+The South San Francisco Scavenger Company broke ground in late 2013 on their new Anaerobic Digestion (AD) facility in South San Francisco, which is now operational.
 The AD facility will process over 11,000 tons of food scraps and plant waste per year, converting the material to compost and generating a significant amount of compressed natural gas - enough to fuel 10 to 12 CNG vehicles.
-According to the SSF Scavenger Co., "It is estimated that each collection vehicle will collect enough organic waste during just one route to fuel it for an entire day, creating a true closed loop system.
+According to the South San Francisco Scavenger Co., "It is estimated that each collection vehicle will collect enough organic waste during just one route to fuel it for an entire day, creating a true closed loop system.